-Gary Miller (Senior Statutory Auditor)

-for and on behalf of

-Price Bailey LLP

-Chartered Accountants, Statutory Auditors
+Gary Miller (Senior Statutory Auditor) for and on behalf of Price Bailey LLP Chartered Accountants Statutory Auditors Causeway House 1 Dane Street Bishop's Stortford Hertfordshire CM23 3BT

-Causeway House

-1 Dane Street

-Bishop's Stortford

-Hertfordshire

-CM23 3BT

-Date: 11 December 2017
+11 December 2019

-INDEPENDENT REPORTING ACCOUNTANTS' ASSURANCE REPORT ON REGULARITY TO ST. THOMAS MORE CATHOLIC PRIMARY SCHOOL AND THE EDUCATION AND SKILLS FUNDING AGENCY
+INDEPENDENT REPORTING ACCOUNTANT'S ASSURANCE REPORT ON REGULARITY TO ST. THOMAS MORE CATHOLIC PRIMARY SCHOOL AND THE EDUCATION & SKILLS FUNDING AGENCY

-In accordance with the terms of our engagement letter dated 24 October 2017 and further to the requirements of the Education and Skills Funding Agency (ESFA) as included in the Academies Accounts Direction 2016 to 2017, we have carried out an engagement to obtain limited assurance about whether the expenditure disbursed and income received by St. Thomas More Catholic Primary School during the year 1 September 2016 to 31 August 2017 have been applied to the purposes identified by Parliament and the financial transactions conform to the authorities which govern them.
+In accordance with the terms of our engagement letter dated 10 September 2018 and further to the requirements of the Education & Skills Funding Agency (ESFA) as included in the Academies Accounts Direction 2018 to 2019, we have carried out an engagement to obtain limited assurance about whether the expenditure disbursed and income received by St. Thomas More Catholic Primary School during the year 1 September 2018 to 31 August 2019 have been applied to the purposes identified by Parliament and the financial transactions conform to the authorities which govern them.

 This Report is made solely to St. Thomas More Catholic Primary School and the ESFA in accordance with the terms of our engagement letter.
-Our work has been undertaken so that we might state to St. Thomas More Catholic Primary School and the ESFA those matters we are required to state in a Report and for no other purpose.
-To the fullest extent permitted by law, we do not accept or assume responsibility to anyone other than St. Thomas More Catholic Primary School and the ESFA, for our work, for this Report, or for the conclusion we have formed.
+Our work has been undertaken so that we might state to St. Thomas More Catholic Primary School and ESFA those matters we are required to state in a report and for no other purpose.
+To the fullest extent permitted by law, we do not accept or assume responsibility to anyone other than St. Thomas More Catholic Primary School and ESFA, for our work, for this Report, or for the conclusion we have formed.